libdwarf

 If you do not wish to provide a dw_errhand, just pass both arguments as NULL.

-If res == DW_DLV_NO_ENTRY, then newdie is not set and there is no error.
-In this case it means die was the last of a siblinglist.
-The exact meaning of course depends on the call.
+When res == DW_DLV_NO_ENTRY then newdie is not set and there is no error.
+It means die was the last of a siblinglist.
+For other libdwarf calls the meaning depends on the function called, so read the description of the function you called for more information.

-If res == DW_DLV_ERROR then something really bad happened.
-The only way to know what is to examine the *error as in
+When res == DW_DLV_ERROR Something bad happened.
+The only way to know what happened is to examine the *error as in

 Line Table Registers